Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 We already talked about running code at compile time as early as § 3.2.4.
 Jai provides full compile-time code execution, meaning that all Jai code can also be executed while compiling.

-> Remark: because all of this processing happens at compile-time, there is a natural overlap between this chapter and § 27.
+> Because all of this processing happens at compile-time, there is a natural overlap between this chapter and § 27.

 ## 26.1 The type table
 See *26.1_type_table.jai*: